trustengineering/website/src/markdown/home.md

 ### Honesty

 Creating short feedback loops help us to develop any solutions we create.
-It's vital that any feedback we receive or give is beneficial to meeting the goals we're trying to achieve.
-Likewise, it's essential that we can form honest relationships, be honest and work every day on the basis that what everyone is honest with us.
+It is vital that any feedback we receive or give is beneficial to meeting the goals we are trying to achieve.
+Likewise, it is essential that we can form honest relationships, be honest and work every day on the basis that what everyone is honest with us.

 ### Openness